dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight.
+  The important thing is not to stop questioning; curiosity has its own reason for existing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1191 days)